bertbesser/dvc-deps-management/blog-article.md

 model.h5.dvc # the model is not part of the git repository
 </pre>

-But without the correct dependency in place, `dvc repro` might fail.
-How does she obtain `model.h5`?
+How does she obtain `model.h5` without reproducing the entire pipeline?
 Meet `dvc update`, which takes care of updating an import stage to the version given in its `.dvc` file.

 <pre>